Strime/Contact-test/README.md

 * **Hilt Flow:**  Integrates Kotlin Flows with Hilt to provide a streamlined way to inject Flow instances.
 Used for observing data changes from the repository.
 * **Navigation Compose:** For navigating between different screens in the app (contact list and contact details).
 * **JUnit:** For unit testing.
+* * **MockK:** A mocking library for Kotlin, used for creating mocks and stubs in unit tests.
+* **Turbine:** A small testing library for Kotlin Flows, used for testing flow emissions in a more structured way.

 ## Running the App